Digital Photography for Not Quite So Digital Seniors

 I removed the memory card from their camera, plugged it into my laptop via a USB adapter, and instantly showed them all the photos they had recently taken.
 Then I used the camera to take some snapshots and a video of them, which I also displayed immediately on my laptop.
 Had it not been for the constraints of the restaurant, I could have showed them how I usually crop and touch up the shots as soon as I see them on the PC.

 You can do the same.
-Check out the other camera and photo articles to the left.
+Check out the other camera and photo articles below.